hyungmogu/udacity-cloud-devops-project-5/README.md

 Of course, cost can be lowered using cheaper providers like Digital Ocean, but the conclusion here is that a sufficient revenue generating model other than google ad is required to keep this afloat.

 Cost can be lowered using methods like keeping the converted files for only 1 hour.
-By doing this, the daily required storage reduces from 75 TB to 3 TB, and the cost decreases to $560.30 ($290.30 for AWS EC2 $270.00 for AWS s3).
-Still, for a solution that's as simple as converting an image format, $560.30 is a cost that's prohibitively expensive.
+By doing this, the daily required storage reduces from 75 TB to 3 TB, and the cost decreases to $432.34 ($290.34 for AWS EC2 $69 for AWS s3, $73 for AWS EKS).
+Still, for a solution that's as simple as converting an image format, $432.34 is a cost that's prohibitively expensive.

 ## API Design